 White Bear Lake, MN 55110

-Find contact information for the Special Services Administrative Team here
+Find contact information for the Student Support Services Administrative Team here

 White Bear Lake Area Schools provides a comprehensive program for students with disabilities.
 Services are provided to students who range in age from birth through high school, with some students receiving services until age 21.
 Most students receive services in their neighborhood school and when possible in their regular class setting.